nverkhachoyan/rttm/README.md

    This command will:

-   - Build Docker images for the frontend, backend, and other services.
+   - Build Docker images for the backend, and other services.
-   - Start PostgreSQL, the backend server, the frontend application, and any other defined services.
+   - Start PostgreSQL and the backend server
    - Set up networks and volumes as specified in the `docker-compose.yml` file.

 5. **Install and run the frontend**